warehouse-13/cosmic/build-docs/docs/build-guide/check-env.md

 The first time you do this may take a while.
 Depending on what RAM you have and what storage you are using, containerd will need time to download, unpack and snapshot the kernel and OS images.
 No boot logs will be written until **after** that.
-Subsequent creates will be much faster.
+Subsequent creates will be much faster, like within seconds.
 :::